About the owner

 Father’s Day 2024

 Thom grew up in Eugene, Oregon the youngest of 4 children, with 2 brothers and 1 sister.
-He started playing guitar in high school, joining several bands with his friends and developed skills that would later become useful in his teaching career through his 20’s.
+He started playing guitar in high school, joining several bands with his friends and developed skills through persistent hard work that would later become useful in his teaching career throughout his twenty-somethings.
 In his late teens, he bought a one way bus ticket from Eugene to Portland with $50 in his pocket and started working hard to make connections in a new, bigger city.
+At the time, there were not a lot of guitar teachers and Thom saw this as an opportunity.
+In the late 60’s, not everyone had a guitar as they weren’t as ubiquitous as they are today.
+If Thom intended to teach, it was very likely he’d need to also provide the guitars to sell to his students.

-Of those connections, perhaps the one that turned out to be most pivotal was the one he made with Lyle Heater, owner of L.D.
-Heater Company.
-Thom was given the opportunity by Mr. Heater himself to sell a half-dozen Lyle guitars without needing to front money of his own.
-One of Thom’s favorite stories to tell was of him standing on a street corner in downtown Portland in front of a shop, playing his guitar full volume and singing.
-The owner of that shop, annoyed with his playing, came out and asked him to leave but Thom remained committed to selling his guitars.
-Eventually the shop owner offered to buy all of his remaining guitars just to get him to leave that corner.
+Of the connections Thom first made in Portland, perhaps the one that turned out to be most pivotal was the one he made with Lyle Heater, owner of L.D.
+Heater Company one of the largest distributors in the Northwest and a major player in music merchandise on the west coast.
+Thom was offered by Mr. Heater to sell a half-dozen Lyle guitars without needing to front money of his own.
+One of Thom’s favorite stories to tell was of him standing on a street corner in downtown Portland in front of a shop, playing one of these guitars at full volume and singing along.
+The owner of that shop, annoyed with his playing, came out front and asked him to leave.
+Thom remained committed to selling his guitars and continued busking.
+Eventually the shop owner broke down and offered to buy all of his remaining guitars just to get him to leave that corner.

 The commissions he made from those first guitars were reinvested to buy more and eventually Thom started teaching in a slot at Cascade Music while selling guitars to his students.
 In his late 20’s, he had become one of the busiest guitar teachers in the Portland area with students around the clock and no breaks.
 He also taught music theory and guitar class at Concordia University.
 Before starting Eastside, Thom worked at another Portland based small business called Music Village where he would meet other important people that he’d continue to work with later.
 It was here he learned more about the band and orchestra side of the music business.
 He saw a need for instrument rentals in the community and decided to open his own shop.